TheGreyGhost/MinecraftByExample/ReadMeFirst.txt

   MBE01 - a simple cube
   MBE02 - a block with a more complicated shape
-  MBE03 - a block (coloured signpost) with multiple variants- four colours, can be placed facing in four directions
+  MBE03 - a block (coloured signpost) with multiple variants- four colours, can be placed facing in four directions MBE08 - how to add a creative tab for organising your custom blocks / items

 Items
   MBE10 - a simple item